 The National Assessment of Educational Progress (NAEP) geography assessment presents a broad view of what our nation’s students know and can do in geography.
 The assessment is administered to students at grades 4, 8, and 12.
-The most recent geography assessment was given in 2014 to approximately 9,000 students in grade 8.
-Results from the 2018 geography assessment will be released in 2019.
+The most recent geography assessment was given in 2018 to approximately 12,900 students in grade 8.

 Item maps illustrate how specific geography knowledge and skills correspond to the NAEP achievement levels.
 Item maps answer the question, “What assessment questions were likely to be answered correctly by students performing at the

 Find out how to interpret the results of the geography assessment, including the potential effects of exclusion on assessment results.